 These are the fundamentals, although knowing your intervals wouldn’t be bad either, as that awareness will help you memorize some notes faster by associating them with others that you have already mastered.

-To start, you should begin by taking advantage of the fact that most guitar fretboards feature inlays that are supposed to help you quickly locate where you are playing at any given time.
+You should begin by taking advantage of the fact that most guitar fretboards feature inlays that are supposed to help you quickly locate where you are playing at any given time.
 They come in several shapes and materials, but the purpose is the same.

-Many guitars have them on the fretboard itself and also on the side of the neck, which is easily seen from the players’ perspective.
+Many guitars have them on the fretboard itself and also on the side of the neck, which is more easily seen from the players’ perspective.

 Most guitars have inlays on the following frets: